 The longer this goes on, the wider the gap between what the CRM does and what the business needs it to do.
 By the time someone decides to act, the remediation is a project in itself.

-What does CRM product management as a service actually look like?
+What does product management as a service actually look like in practice?

 A dedicated team that treats your CRM like a product, because that is what it is.